antitoxic/antitoxic.github.com/_posts/2016-03-21-no-more-countries.md

 > The mountains are mountains everywhere.
 The sea is sea everywhere.
 And your friends are friends everywhere.

 Don't get trapped by a country.
 Countries not only trap you but makes you hate the different.
 Russia will make you hate USA.
 USA will make you scared from Muslims.
 British culture will make you do fun jokes on French.
 Small-scale or large-scale.
-Those are the *"villians"* that are required so that *'your'* heroes exist.
+Those are the *"villains"* that are required so that *'your'* heroes exist.
 This not only stops you from living happily with others but also allows a country to create violence.
 You will not benefit from it.

 Did you find a country which is better than another?
 It sounds like a good idea to promote it.
 However, until there're other countries and not simply *"other places"*, promoting one country makes easy for another to get protective or even agressive.